Last updated: April 3, 2026

 Key takeaway: This slot amplifies your best quality, but if you try to fake it here, it becomes obvious and kills credibility built in previous photos.

-Common Tinder Photo Mistakes (That Kill Your Matches)
+Common Tinder Photo Mistakes Men Make (That Kill Your Matches)

 I've analyzed thousands of failed profiles.
 These mistakes appear constantly: